Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

-Actually, the main theorem of \cite{Urbanski} concerned a class of measures more general than those of the form $\scrH^\delta\given K$: the Gibbs measures of H\"older continuous potential functions.
-Such measures are not in general Federer unless a separation condition which is stronger than the open set condition is assumed.\Footnote{For example, if $u_a(x) = (x + a)/2$ and $\phi_a(x) = \log(2^a/3)$ ($a = 0,1$, $x\in [0,1]$), then $\mu_\phi$ is the image under binary expansion of the Bernoulli measure on $\{0,1\}^\N$ corresponding to digit frequencies $\mathrm{freq}(0) = 1/3$, $\mathrm{freq}(1) = 2/3$; it follows that for large values of $n$ the intervals $[1/2 - 1/2^n,1/2]$ and $[1/2,1/2 + 1/2^n]$ have $\mu_\phi$-measures which are not comparable.} This technicality caused a minor error in the statement of \cite[Theorem 1.5]{Urbanski};\Footnote{Due to this error, Theorem \ref{theoremconformalfinite} cannot be deduced as a corollary of Theorem \ref{theoremgibbsfinite}, but since the measure in Theorem \ref{theoremconformalfinite} is Federer by \cite[Theorem 3.14]{MauldinUrbanski1}, the proof of Theorem \ref{theoremgibbsfinite} actually proves Theorem \ref{theoremconformalfinite} as well. } the correct statement of that theorem should read as follows:
+\begin{remark} Actually, the main theorem of \cite{Urbanski} concerned a class of measures more general than those of the form $\scrH^\delta\given K$: the equilibrium states of H\"older continuous potential functions.
+Such measures are not in general Federer unless a separation condition which is stronger than the open set condition is assumed.
+For example, if $u_a(x) = (x + a)/2$, $\phi_a(x) = \log(2^a/3)$ ($a = 0,1$, $x\in [0,1]$), and $\mu_\phi$ is the image under binary expansion of the Bernoulli measure on $\{0,1\}^\N$ corresponding to digit frequencies $\mathrm{freq}(0) = 1/3$, $\mathrm{freq}(1) = 2/3$; then $\mu_\phi$ is a equilibrium state of $\phi$, and it follows that for large values of $n$ the intervals $[1/2 - 1/2^n,1/2]$ and $[1/2,1/2 + 1/2^n]$ have $\mu_\phi$-measures which are not comparable.
+This technicality caused a minor error in the statement of \cite[Theorem 1.5]{Urbanski}, which we correct below.
+In fact, due to this error, Theorem \ref{theoremconformalfinite} cannot be deduced as a corollary of Theorem \ref{theoremgibbsfinite}, but since the measure in Theorem \ref{theoremconformalfinite} is Federer by \cite[Theorem 3.14]{MauldinUrbanski1}, the proof of Theorem \ref{theoremgibbsfinite} actually proves Theorem \ref{theoremconformalfinite} as well.
+The correct statement of \cite[Theorem 1.5]{Urbanski} should read as follows: \begin{theorem}[{\cite[Theorem 1.5]{Urbanski}}] Let $\{u_1,\ldots,u_m\}$ be a finite irreducible CIFS on $\R^d$.
+Let $\phi:\{1,\ldots,m\}\to\R$ be a H\"older continuous potential function, and let $\mu_\phi$ be an equilibrium state of $\phi$\Footnote{Or more precisely, the image of an equilibrium state of $\phi$ under the coding map $\pi:\{1,\ldots,m\}^\N \to \R^d$.} (see Definition \ref{definitiongibbs}).
+If $\mu_\phi$ is Federer (e.g. if $\mu_\phi$ satisfies the strong separation condition, see Definition \ref{definitionCIFS}), then $\mu_\phi$ is absolutely friendly. \end{theorem} \end{remark}